halso/Vaider/Documents/TechSpecs/VaiderTechSpecDRAFTV002.md

   * If a GUI-related test is run and a `.mp4` is generated.
   * Always analyze test videos.
-  * Retry up to 5 times if mismatches exist.
+  * Retry up to `video_not_matching_ai_expectations_retry_limit times` if mismatches exist.
-  * After 5 failed attempts, stop and notify coder with `.VaiderInteractions` path.
+  * After `video_not_matching_ai_expectations_retry_limit times` failed attempts, stop and notify coder telling it the full `.VaiderInteractions` folder path where they can see the full sequence of requests/responses.

 * **Handling Vaider Results**:

   * The Agent uses the description from Vaider to validate against expectations.
-  * If mismatches are found, the Agent re-attempts the test up to five times.
+  * If mismatches are found, the Agent re-attempts the test up to the retry limit.
   * After reaching the retry limit, the Agent stops and alerts the developer.

 * **Handling Errors or Timeouts**:

-  * If Vaider fails to return results due to error or timeout, retry up to three times.
+  * If Vaider fails to return results due to error or timeout, retry up to `vaider_not_working_retry_limit` times.
-  * After that, log the failure and notify the developer.
+  * After that, log the failure, notify the developer and await further instructions.

 ## 5. Cursor Integration